 Zambia is a large but sparsely populated country with just 14.2 million people spread over its 752,614km² (the UK is approximately 245,000 km²).
 It is ranked as low as 164th out of a total of 174 on the UN Human Development Index, which gives an indication of the chronic poverty experienced by the majority of its population.
 Life expectancy is only 51.5 years and 64% of people live below the poverty line.

 Unlike many other countries in the region, Zambia has large fresh water resources even though rainfall has declined markedly over the last 30 years.
 The country is rich in rivers including the majestic Zambezi as well as deep rift valley lakes including Tanganyika, Mweru and Kariba.
 Despite this, just 1.5% of these water resources are currently being accessed and used.
-UNICEF estimates that just 60% of people have access to water and only 49% have any sanitation services.
+4.7 million people do not have access to safe water; that's nearly two people in every three.